aoji-tjut/translator/README_detail.md

 ### Linux Runtime Environment

 1. To support javascript runtime environment, you should [download and install Node.js](https://nodejs.org/en/download/).
-2. baidu() doesn't work on Linux without desktop.
+2. PS, `tss.baidu()` doesn't work on Linux without desktop.

+### Supported Country and Region Service

+1. If you have requests error, please check whether this service is provided in your country or region.
+2. Check the website about `eg: help(tss.google)`.

 ### HttpError 4xx

-1. Check whether you made high frequency requests, especially httperror 429.
+1. Check whether you made high frequency requests.
-2. Check whether this service is provided in your region.
+2. Check whether this service is provided in your country or region.
 3. Detail to solve [HttpError](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status) itself.
 4. [Issue me](https://github.com/UlionTse/translators/issues), thanks.